damonitor/damonitor.github.io/blog_src/content/en/posts/damo_heatmap_modernization_2025_06.md

 DAMON has evolved to provide not only access frequency of each region, but also how long the current access frequency of the region was kept, namely 'age'.
-It was mainly developed for access-aware system oprations, namely DAMON-based Operation Schemes (DAMOS).
+It was mainly developed for access-aware system operations, namely DAMON-based Operation Schemes (DAMOS).
 But, we found the information can also be useful for lightweight but practical monitoring.
-We therefore made yet another DAMON features for getting only the current snapshot of the DAMON monitoring results.
+We therefore made yet another DAMON feature for getting only the current snapshot of the DAMON monitoring results.
-For easy capturing and visualization of the snapshot data, we implemented yet another user-space tool feature, namely `damo report access`.  `damo record`, which is the user-space tool feature for capturing entire DAMON monitoring results for the heatmap-like visualizations, has also updated to support only snapshot capturing (`--snapshot` option).
+For easy capturing and visualization of the snapshot data, we implemented yet another user-space tool feature, namely `damo report access`.  `damo record`, which is the user-space tool feature for capturing entire DAMON monitoring results for the heatmap-like visualizations, has also been updated to support only snapshot capturing (`--snapshot` option).
 Nowadays, the snapshot based visualization is the main feature of DAMON user-space tool for production environments.